unparalleled-js/docs-1/developing-connectors/sdk/quick-Start.md

 ![Delete prevention popup](/assets/images/sdk/prevent-delete-popup.png)
 *Stop or edit these recipes to delete a custom connector*

-You'll be reminded again of any stopped recipes that will be affected by the deletion of this custom connector before you delete it.
-Any of this custom connector's cloned children will not be deleted.
+You'll be reminded again of any stopped recipes that will be affected by the deletion of this custom connector before you are able to delete it.
+Any custom connector(s) cloned from this will not be deleted.

 ![Delete popup warning](/assets/images/sdk/delete-popup-warning.png)
 *Once you delete a custom connector, there is no recovering it*